Lifting Galois sections along torsors: Introduction

+The notation $\R_{S'/S}(-)$ denotes Weil restriction of scalars along the finite flat map $S' \to S$ which is implicit in the notation.

 By $X_{S'}$ we will denote the base change $X \times_S S'$ of an $S$ scheme $X$ by $S' \to S$.
 However, we would like to direct the kind reader's attention to the following exceptions.
 The notation $S_D, T_D$ (resp.\ $E_D,F_D$) introduced in Section~\S\ref{sec:torsorstodivisor} denote a certain torus (resp.\ torus torsor) associated to a divisor $D$.
-And $X_D$, again in Section~\S\ref{sec:torsorstodivisor}, denotes the curve $X$ pinched along the divisor $D \subseteq X$.

 When talking about torsors, one has to fix a topology in which the torsors trivialize locally.
 This will be the \'etale topology always without further mention.